-WestCare, CA, Inc. is the Project sponsor for HOPWA funding from July 1, 2016 through June 30, 2017.
-The program which is called HOPWA Housing is located at The Living Room (TLR).
-Toni Harrison, MPH, is the Program Coordinator, who oversees all Living Room services, including HOPWA and she can be reached at (559) 486-1469.
+WestCare CA, Inc. (WestCare) is the Project Sponsor for HOPWA funding.
+The HOPWA program operated by the Project Sponsor is located at their facility, The Living Room (TLR).
+Toni Harrison, MPH, is the program coordinator, who oversees all TLR services, including HOPWA and can be reached at (559) 486-1469.
 Yvette Ennis is the program case manager.
-TLR is located in Fresno County, CA which has a population of almost 975,000 individuals and encompasses over 6,011 square miles.
-It includes large metropolitan areas, outlying suburbs and many miles of isolated small farming communities.
-The Living Room serves all individuals in Fresno County regardless of geographic location.
+TLR is located in the city of Fresno, within Fresno County, California with a population of approximately 975,000 individuals and encompasses over 6,011 square miles.
+Fresno County includes large metropolitan areas, outlying suburbs and many miles of isolated small farming communities.
+While the majority of individuals served through HOPWA are city of Fresno residents, TLR serves all individuals in Fresno County regardless of geographic location.

-The Living Room is a project of WestCare that provides social services for those infected and directly affected by HIV/AIDS.
+TLR provides social services for those infected and directly affected by HIV/AIDS.
 TLR provides social services in the area of prevention education, outreach, HIV and HCV testing, nutritional services, counseling, support groups and works with individuals to help remove health disparities and barriers to care.
-The goal of the program is improve overall health by assisting People Living With HIV/AIDS (PLWHA) in removing existing barriers, improving compliance with medical care, referrals to needed services such as mental health counseling and substance abuse treatment.
-HOPWA housing is a component of the TLR program that enables PLWHA to be housed in a safe secure environment that helps further compliance with care.
+The goal of TLR is to improve overall health by assisting People Living With HIV/AIDS (PLWHA) in removing existing barriers, improving compliance with medical care, referrals to needed services such as mental health counseling and substance abuse treatment.
+HOPWA is a component of the overall TLR program that enables PLWHA to be housed in a safe secure environment.

 HOPWA services offered to PLWHA include permanent housing and short term assistance with mortgage, rent and utilities.
-Long term permanent housing is offered in collaboration with Fresno Housing Authorities, who provide housing vouchers similar to Section 8 vouchers and case managers of local medical providers.
+Long term permanent housing is offered in collaboration with the local housing authority, which provides housing vouchers and case managers of local medical providers.

 Long term housing consists of a review by case managers at a medical facility and a subsequent referral to TLR.
-Priority populations are those who are currently or are chronically homeless.
+Priority populations are those who are currently homeless, or are chronically homeless.
 The process at TLR includes initial screening, intake and assessment including proof of diagnosis, residency, identification, income and birth certificate are collected.
-Documentation is then completed for Fresno Housing Authorities, who further determine eligibility and obtain a criminal background check.
-If approved, the individual is issued a housing voucher and TLR then helps the individual obtain safe housing.
-PWLHA through a referral process of landlords who have available housing and accept housing vouchers.
+Documentation is then completed for the housing authority, who further determines eligibility and obtains a criminal background check.
+If approved, the individual is issued a housing voucher and TLR then assists the individual with obtaining safe housing.
+PLWHA go through a referral process of landlords who have available housing and accept housing vouchers.
 At no time is a person's HIV status mentioned.
 Most clients are helped with deposit assistance.

-Once housed individuals are strongly encouraged to participate in TLR services and contact with a case manager is required to help individuals remove barriers to care and stable ongoing housing.
+Once housed, individuals are strongly encouraged to participate in TLR services and contact with a case manager is required to help individuals remove barriers to care and stable ongoing housing.
 Home visits are performed monthly, visits are both pre-planned and unannounced.
-Clients continue to participate in the program until they either obtain a stable income that leads to independent living, they receive a permanent Section 8 voucher or are terminated.
+Clients continue to participate in the program until they either obtain a stable income that leads to independent living, they receive a permanent voucher, or are terminated.

 All PLWHA in Fresno County are eligible for STRMU assistance.
-The process is similar, with referrals done by case managers of medical providers or enquire here at TLR.
-Again an assessment is performed, and documentation with proof of need are required.
+The process is similar, with referrals conducted by medical providers/case managers or through TLR.
+Again an assessment is performed, and appropriate documentation is required.